clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

 .. note::

-   |CL| installs CNI plugins that are part of the `cloud-native-basic`   bundle to :file:`/usr/libexec/cni`.
-The directory is required because `
+   |CL| installs CNI plugins that are part of the `cloud-native-basic`
-   swupd verify` uses it, if necessary, to repair a system to a known good state.
+   bundle to :file:`/usr/libexec/cni`.
+The directory is required because ` swupd verify` may use it to repair a system to a known good state.

 **Notes about Weave Net add-on**

-If you choose the `Weave Net` add-on, then you must make the following changes because it installs itself in the :file:`/opt/cni/bin` directory.
+If you choose the `Weave Net` add-on, you must make the following changes because it installs itself in the :file:`/opt/cni/bin` directory.

-For using CRI-O and ``Weave Net``, you must complete the following steps.
+For using CRI-O and ``Weave Net``, complete the following step.

-#.
-Edit the :file:`/etc/crio/crio.conf` file to change `plugin_dir` from:

-   ..  code-block:: bash

-       plugin_dir = "/usr/libexec/cni/"

-    to:

-    ..  code-block:: bash

-        plugin_dir = "/opt/bin/cni"

 #.
 Add the `loopback` CNI plugin to the plugin path with the command: